enviodev/docs/docs/hypersync.md

 slug: /hypersync
 ---

-# Hypersync
+# HyperSync

 > Beam me up, scotty! 🖖

-Envio hypersync is our blazingly fast indexed layer on top of the blockchain that allows for hyper speed syncing.
+Envio HyperSync is our blazing-fast indexed layer on top of the blockchain that allows for hyper speed syncing.

 What would usually take hours to sync ~100,000 events can now be done in the order of less than a minute.

 Since this service is a layer above the blockchain we maintain and host this service for each supported network.

-Here is a table of currently supported networks on Hypersync:
+Here is a table of currently supported networks on HyperSync:

 | Network Name     | Network ID |
 | ---------------- | ---------- |